Stress Busting Holiday Self-Care for Moms

 4. Focus on Your Mental Health and Wellbeing

 Since stress is huge in motherhood and especially around the holidays, it’s important to focus on our mental health and wellbeing.
 If you’re prone to depression or anxiety, this may be a great time to connect with a counselor (you can find information on finding a therapist in my Resource Library) or increase the number of sessions you’re already doing.
+And if you find that counselors are busy and hard to get into, schedule your 30-Minute Connection Call and find out whether EFT Coaching or the Motherhood Metamorphosis Program may be just what you’re looking for to improve your mental health.

 This is also a great time to take up journaling, as a way to organize your thoughts, write down your worries, and reframe them in a more positive light.
 Just being able to sit down and dump all the anxious thoughts that are bumping around onto a piece of paper feels cathartic, and can help you see the problem from a different angle.
 Or you can use the journal to connect to the beauty of the holiday season, and thus help reframe your thoughts from that perspective.